-If you cannot consult the original source, your endnote should reference the original source in which the quote is found (in order to credit the original author) followed by the phrase "quoted in" and the full citation for the work you actually consulted.
+If you cannot consult the original source, your endnote should reference the original source in which the quote is found (to credit the original author) followed by the phrase "quoted in" and the full citation for the work you actually consulted.
 This practice should be used sparingly, as it is always best to consult the original source when possible.
-On the following page is an example of how to cite a source cited within another source.
+Below is an example of how to cite a source cited within another source.